 Finally, in the hustle and bustle of the past few weeks, we totally forgot to tell you about this fantastic book that was just released two weeks ago.
 Last year writer Billie Rae Bates contacted the Air Chief to tell us she was writing what would be the most definitive book about the 1960s Green Hornet television.
 Her book would contain the history of the character from his radio start back at WXYZ in Detroit, to the two Universal Serials and then ultimately the TV show.
 Then the remainder of the book would deal with the affects that one season series had on fans, thus reaching out to creation of the 1990s Green Hornet comic series from Now Comics which we wrote.
 Billie and the Air Chief spoke on the phone for nearly two hours at the end of which, she promised that once the book was finished, we’d be getting a copy as thanks for our assistance.
 Well that book is now out, called, “LET’S ROLL, KATO, A Guide to TV’s The Green Hornet,” it is a whopping 481 pages and does everything Billie said it would.
 There is absolutely no facet of this wonderful television series left untouched, from the plots each episode, the bios of the producers and actors, it’s all here, in this truly amazing tome.
 Along with almost all our two hour conversation, whereas the Air Chief’s thoughts are scattered throughout the second half of the book.
 Honestly, Loyal Airmen, if you are a real fan of the Green Hornet and Kato, we recommend you go out and buy a copy.
 It is something you will pick up time and time again.

-And that’s it for this week, Loyal Airmen, as ever thanks so much for stopping by.
+And there you have it for this week, Loyal Airmen.
+Hopefully once back from Chicago, we’ll have pix fro the con.
+Take care and as ever thanks for stopping by.

 Ron – Over & Out!